redxtech/tu/readme.md

 - linting and formatting
   - uses efm as a wrapper for many linters and formatters
 - ui customization
-  - `dracula.nvim`: my form of the classic colorscheme
+  - `dracula.nvim`: my fork of the classic colorscheme
   - `bufferline.nvim`
   - `incline.nvim` (winbar)
   - `lualine.nvim`